SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

 In :mod:`HiSock` with an _unreserved_ event, the function to handle it can be called with the maximum number of parameters *or less*.
 Note that in a reserved event, dynamic arguments doesn't apply.

-As an example, for the server: If an event has 1 argument, it will only be called with the client data.
-If it has 2 arguments, it will be called with the client data and the message.
+As an example, for the server: If an event has 1 argument, it will only be called with the client info.
+If it has 2 arguments, it will be called with the client info and the message.
 If it has 0 arguments, it'll be called as a void (no arguments).

 Data can be sent similarly.
 If there is no data sent, the server will receive the equivalent of ``None`` for the type-casted data.